EddyVerbruggen/SocialSharing-PhoneGap-Plugin/README.md

   'http://www.myurl.com');
 ```

-Note that a lot of app support sharing multiple files, but Twitter just doesn't accept more that one file.
+Note that a lot of apps support sharing multiple files, but Twitter just doesn't accept more that one file.

 #### iOS quirk (with camera plugin)
 When using this plugin in the callback of the Phonegap camera plugin, wrap the call to `share()` in a `setTimeout()`.